IBM/cp4i-deployment-samples/products/bash/mq/Readme.md

     `runmqckm -cert -import -file application.p12 -pw password -type pkcs12 -target application.kdb -target_pw password -target_type cms -label "1" -new_label aceclient`

+    Note: runmqckm utility is available as a part of IBM MQ Client package and needs to be installed separately.

 - Setup CR and secrets for MQ:

     For MQ to utilize the certs that are part of the trust and keystore we create a secret called `mqcert` with the server key, server cert and application cert.